About This Chapter

 The classroom is getting more diverse every day.
 Learn how to teach effectively in a diverse classroom, and give every student a chance to succeed.
 See how effective this lesson was by taking a quiz.

 3. How to Encourage Student Self-Motivation & Engagement

-The single most important factor in educational success is the student's motivation and level of engagement in the academic environment.
+The two of the most important factors in educational success are the student's motivation and level of engagement in the academic environment.
 In this lesson, we will explore ways to encourage student self-motivation and engagement.

 4. Using Instructional Strategies to Aid in Student Comprehension

 In this lesson we will examine some teaching strategies for teachers to use before, during, and after reading a selection to help students better comprehend new information.

 5. The Teacher's Role in Developing the Total School Program

 As a teacher, you bring curriculum plans and objectives to life for your students.
 In this lesson, we will explore your role in developing powerful and comprehensive instructional programs that incorporate school-wide objectives and the statewide curriculum.

 Learn about why it's useful to teach through scientific investigation.
 Find out about the benefits and the challenges.
 Take a quiz to see what you can remember.

 In this lesson you'll be exploring the exciting world of inquiry-based learning in science.
 If you're ready to have your students lead the lessons and create their own questions about the world, this is the place to start.